 Agawam (near Springfield and Hartford, CT)

-Its great collection of coasters includes Superman The Ride, my pick for one of the best steel roller coasters, and the hybrid wooden-steel coaster, Wicked Cyclone.
 It also offers one of the world's tallest swing rides, the New England SkyScreamer.
 The full-featured water park, Hurricane Harbor, is included with admission.

 Six Flags St. Louis